osg-htc/docs/docs/release/updating-to-osg-36.md

 ----------------------------

 !!! danger "Before considering an upgrade to OSG 3.6&hellip;"
-    Due to potentially disruptive changes in authentication methods, contact your VO(s) to verify that they support token-based authentication before considering an upgrade to OSG 3.6.
+    Due to potentially disruptive changes in authentication methods, contact your collaboration(s) to verify that they support token-based authentication before considering an upgrade to OSG 3.6.
-    If your VO(s) don't support these new authentication methods or you don't know which authentication methods your VO(s) support, install or remain on the [OSG 3.5 release series](notes.md)
+    If your collaboration(s) don't support these new authentication methods or you don't know which authentication methods your collaboration(s) support, install or remain on the [OSG 3.5 release series](notes.md)

 1. The following OSG specific configuration was dropped in anticipation of HTCondor's new secure by default configuration coming in HTCondor version 9.0.
 HTCondor's 9.0 recommended security configuration requires